Dumaiu/CL-CUDD/README.md

 * Similarly--to accommodate existing CUDD source and build directories, the groveller (`src/1-1-1-grovel.lisp`) now looks for directories 'cudd/' and 'build-cudd/' within the 'cl-cudd3/** dir.
 These can be symlinks.

+* [2022-02-22 Tue] `cl-cudd:config/guard-pointer-access`: When T, the `(manager-pointer)` function raises an exception if the `manager` being queried has a null CUDD pointer.
+When NIL, this check is skipped.

 * [2021-12-08 Wed]
     * Initialization of `*manager*` is now guarded.